TUB-DVG/TECDEM/README.md

 '' pip install requirements.txt ''

-Then got to the src folder and clone my branch of the [Districtgenerator](https://github.com/c0nb4/districtgenerator)
+Then got to the src folder and clone this branch of the [Districtgenerator](https://github.com/c0nb4/districtgenerator)

 ## Usage
-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

 ## Project Structure